Heart of Thorns Masteries Primer

 Just released: the gliding you’ve read about in Heart of Thorns has arrived in the classic maps of Guild Wars 2, as announced by the developer ArenaNet earlier this month.
 This is great news!
 Gliding was already so much fun that I can’t wait to see what people get up to and to try it out for myself.

-If you have any questions, comments or experiences to share, whether you play Guild Wars 2 or not, please leave your comments below.
+If you have any questions, comments or experiences to share, whether you play Guild Wars 2 or not, please leave a comment.
+Also if you would like to leave me a small tip for my guides, please check the links.
 Thanks and happy gaming!